xZeroW/fictional-dollop/docs/systems/base_game_systems_roadmap.md

 The goal is not full content breadth.
-The goal is a complete playable skeleton: enter a run, survive waves, choose monster risk, gain loot, make between-wave decisions, die or extract, and keep some progress.
+The goal is a complete playable skeleton: enter a run, survive waves, choose monster risk, gain loot, make between-wave decisions, die or extract, and keep extracted item and account progress.

 ## Current Foundation